Duke13019/5G-Course/5G-Architecture/README.md

 # Automated deployment

-In this part, in opposite to what have been done on the original repository (https://github.com/lmendiboure/5G-Course/tree/main/5G-Architecture), we won't need to modify configuration files in order to deploy a complete network.
+In this part, unlike what has been done on the original repository (https://github.com/lmendiboure/5G-Course/tree/main/5G-Architecture), we won't need to modify configuration files in order to deploy a complete network.
 The Dockerfiles were modified to add entrypoints that do the exact same commands that were done manually.
-I'll give some further indications for more flexibility of use.
+I'll provide some additionnal indications for more flexibility of use.

 ## Prerequisites
   Make sure to have the basic packages installed such as `docker`, `npm` and `nodejs`